Prostate Gland Infection

 If you are prone to repeated/chronic prostate and/or urinary tract infections keep an extra bottle of Uribiotic Formula on hand, and use it immediately at the first signs of infection for the minimum of 3 consecutive days, taking 4 capsules 3 times daily.

 In time, you will notice that the frequency of your orostate and/or urinary tract infections begins to seize, making the further use of Uribiotic Formula - with some possible exceptions - unnecessary and/or occasional only.

 Remember: The Results May Vary

 Once again, please note that the results may vary from person to person depending on the type of diagnosis (urine tests and/or symptoms), the type of bacteria, degree of severity of prostate infection (ranging from minor to serious), type of prostate infection (bacterial, non-bacterial), history of antibiotic intake (as this can be a cause of repeated prostatitis), structural abnormalities, age, sex and other existing health conditions such as diabetes mellitus and/or any immuno-compromised state.
 Besides, many men with symptoms of prostate infection actually have irritation of the urethra, candidiasis, or sexually transmitted diseases (STDs).
 Some of these problems may also accompany or lead to prostate infections.

 If Your Infection Persists

-Quite offten men suffer from benign prostatic hyperplasia (BPH), a non-cancerous swelling of the prostate gland.
-If this is a case, for full benefits, they should take Uribiotic Formula along with another supplement targeted for prostate health: Prosta-F Extract.
+Besides bladder infections men quite often suffer from benign prostatic hyperplasia (BPH), a non-cancerous swelling of the prostate gland.
+Then, we recommend taking Uribiotic Formula along with another dietary supplement targeted for prostate health: European DP Extract.